se-edu/se-book/specifyingRequirements/userStories/usage/text.md

 ****Step 1:**** **Define the _target user_ as a _persona_:**

-Decide your target user's profile (e.g. a student, office worker, programmer, sales person) and work patterns (e.g. Does he work in groups or alone?
+Decide your target user's profile (e.g. a student, office worker, programmer, salesperson) and work patterns (e.g. Does he work in groups or alone?
 Does he share his computer with others?).
 A clear understanding of the target user will help when deciding the importance of a user story.
 You can even narrow it down to a _persona_.
 Here is an example:

 > Jean is a university student studying in a non-IT field.
 She interacts with a lot of people due to her involvement in university clubs/societies. ...